gsmarshall/gsmarshall.github.io/rp_malcomb/RP-Malcomb-Report.md

 ### Analytical Specification

 The original study was conducted using ArcGIS and STATA, but does not state which versions of these software were used.
-The replication study will use R.
+The replication study will use R 4.0.2 GUI 1.72 Catalina build.

 ## Materials and Procedure